Infectious Disease Control

-For more than 20 years, we have helped tribes quantify the burden of disease caused by pneumococcus, Hib and other bacteria, and monitor the impact of intervention strategies.
+For more than 20 years, we have helped tribes quantify the burden of serious disease caused by bacteria and monitor the impact of intervention strategies.

 Public health surveillance is the continuous, systematic collection, analysis and interpretation of health-related data needed for the planning, implementation, and evaluation of public health practice.
-The Johns Hopkins Center for American Indian Health bacterial surveillance system measures how much disease occurs in Navajo and White Mountain Apache individuals, helping researchers and health officials to:
+The Johns Hopkins Center for American Indian Health Active Bacterial Surveillance System measures how much disease occurs in the Navajo and White Mountain Apache populations, helping researchers and health officials to:

 - Develop and improve treatment and prevention activities